-Just three miles down the road from Galena is a tiny town that sprang up during the Kansas Mining heydays.
+Just three miles down the road from Galena, the tiny town of Rivertonsprang up during the Kansas Mining heydays.
 In the beginning, it was an early Quaker settlement.
 But shortly after the turn of the century, the Empire District Electric Company dammed Shoal Creek just south of the Spring River to construct a hydroelectric plant at Riverton.
-The facility generated enough electricity to illuminate 80 communities as well as mining operations throughout the surrounding tri-state area.
+The facility generated enough electricity to illuminate 80 communities and mining operations throughout the surrounding tri-state area.
 The dam also created the recreational Lake Lowell.
-The power plant, which still operates today, is the only major businesses in this small Route 66 town.
+The power plant, which still operates today, is the only major business in this small Route 66 town.

 There was a time when the Route 66 traveler, after leaving Galena and heading west towards Riverton, would have crossed the Spring River on a classic old Marsh Rainbow Arch Bridge.
 This beautiful bridge, with three consecutive spans, was built in 1922 and saw service throughout the entire period of Route 66.
 Unfortunately, it was dismantled in 1986.

 Also between Galena and Riverton was once a popular motor court and gas station called Camp Joy.
 However, by the 1960s, Camp Joy had all but disappeared.

 Just after crossing the Spring River, The Spring River Inn and a country club were constructed on the grounds of the electric plant north of Lake Lowell.
 Built in 1905, the Inn and country club first catered to the wealthy patrons from Galena and became the area’s social center.
 However, when the depression hit, the club was sold in 1932 and was used as a boating club.